Here is the number one technique on How To Get Over An Obsession.

 I got this technique from Aimee Epoch at https://NowBodyWellness.com.

-Amy used to have an eating disorder but now she has freedom in her life, travels the world and is actually living her dreams out!
+Amy used to have a binge eating disorder but now she has freedom in her life, travels the world and is actually living her dreams out!

 For the full interview with Aimee, watch this other Youtube video here: https://youtu.be/23YMu0NYNAY